pyth-network/pyth-crosschain/ethereum/Deploying.md

 If you are deploying to a new network, please add the new contract address to consumer facing libraries and documentations.

 To do so, add the contract address to both [Pyth Gitbook EVM Page](https://github.com/pyth-network/pyth-gitbook/blob/main/consumers/evm.md) and [pyth-evm-js package](https://github.com/pyth-network/pyth-js/blob/main/pyth-evm-js/src/index.ts#L13).
-You also need to add new network address to [pyth-evm-js relaying example](https://github.com/pyth-network/pyth-js/blob/main/pyth-evm-js/src/examples/EvmRelay.ts#L47).
+You also need to add the new network address to [pyth-evm-js relaying example](https://github.com/pyth-network/pyth-js/blob/main/pyth-evm-js/src/examples/EvmRelay.ts#L47).

 ## `networks` directory
 Truffle stores the address of the deployed contracts in the build artifacts, which can make local development difficult.
 We use [`truffle-deploy-registry`](https://github.com/MedXProtocol/truffle-deploy-registry) to store the addresses separately from the artifacts, in the [`networks`](networks) directory.
 When we need to perform operations on the deployed contracts, such as performing additional migrations, we can run `npx apply-registry` to populate the artifacts with the correct addresses.